-- When you eat food without giving any break in between and do not swallow it properly, you may end up with hiccups due to the irritation.
+- When you eat food without giving any breaks in between and do not swallow it properly, you may end up with hiccups due to the irritation.

-- While you smoke or chew gum, you may end up swallowing air along with it that can also result in hiccups.
+- While you smoke or chew gum, you may end up swallowing air along with it which can also result in hiccups.

-- When you eat your food and in gulp air with it, this can certainly cause hiccups.
+- When you eat your food and gulp air with it, this can certainly cause hiccups.

 - Some of the serious problems like – brain tumors, strokes, and other chronic medical disorders are reported to cause hiccups.